Troy876/react-movie-assignment/README.md

 ## Overview.

-[A brief statement on the content of this repository.]
+Using the TMDB Developer API, this web app pulls in different movies based on different categories specified at the API Endpoints.
+Each movie has a "More Details" button that redirects the user to a page with more information regarding the movie.
+On this page, users can view "Reviews" of the movie, "Recommendations" based on the current movie, and "Credits" for actors who play in the movie.
+These parametered endpoints can be viewed in full in a separate page.
+Caching is performed on all endpoints and parametered endpoints.
+On the "Home" page, movies can be added to the "Favourites" page.
+On the "Upcoming" page, movies can be added to the "Playlist" page.

 ### Features.
-[ A bullet-point list of the __new features__ you added to the Movies Fan app (and any modifications to existing features) .]

-+ Feature 1
-+ Feature 2
-+ Feature 3
++ Popular API Endpoint
++ Now Playing API Endpoint
++ Recommendations Parameterised Endpoint
-+ etc
++ Credits Parameterised Endpoint
++ Caching on Static Endpoints
++ Caching on Parameterised Endpoints
-+ etc
++ Playlist Functionality

-## Setup requirements.

-[ Outline any non-standard setup steps necessary to run your app locally after cloning the repo.]

 ## API endpoints.

-[ List the __additional__ TMDB endpoints used, giving the description and pathname for each one.]

-+ See movies ordered by popularity - /movie/popular
++ See movies ordered by popularity - /movies/popular
-+ Get a list of movies that are currently in theatres - /movie/now_playing
++ Get a list of movies that are currently in theatres - /movies/now_playing

-e.g.
-+ Discover list of movies - discover/movie
++ See playlist movies added by the user - /movie/playlist
-+ Movie details - movie/:id
-+ Movie genres = /genre/movie/list

 ## Routing.

-[ List the __new routes__ supported by your app and state the associated page.]
++ /popular - displays currently popular movies

-+ /blogs - displays all published blogs.
++ /now_playing - displays movies currently in the cinema
-+ /blogs/:id - displays a particular blog.
++ /credits/:id - displays the credits of a particular movie
-+ /blogs/:id/comments - detail view of a particular blog and its comments.
++ /recommendations/:id - displays the recommendations of a particular movie
-+ etc.

-[If relevant, state what aspects of your app are protected (i.e. require authentication) and what is public.]

-## Independent learning (If relevant).

-Itemize the technologies/techniques you researched independently and adopted in your project, i.e. aspects not covered in the lectures/labs.
-Include the source code filenames that illustrate these (we do not require code excerpts) and provide references to the online resources that helped you (articles/blogs).
++ /playlist - displays saved movies added by the watchlist button